What to Do When Domestic Violence Charges are Filed Against You

 Regardless of the truth or falsity of the allegations against you, domestic violence charges stand to affect your future in a significant way.
 Without proper representation in court, these allegations may turn into convictions that will haunt you for the rest of your life.

-In order to learn about your legal rights as an accused domestic violence offender in California, reach out to an experienced Los Angeles criminal defense attorney today.
+In order to learn about your legal rights as an accused domestic violence offender in California, reach out to our experienced Los Angeles domestic violence lawyers today.